digitalemil/pita/README.md

 ![](https://storage.googleapis.com/thegym-public/googlecloudshell.png)

 Should you sign-up to Google Cloud just now, be advised that your clock for the 3 month credits is ticking.
-The setup outlined here should not tap into the credits so use them for other experiments\!
+The setup outlined here should not tap into the credits so use them for other experiments!

-Advice: Setup a budget and budget alerts\!
+Advice: Setup a budget and budget alerts!
 This is available under “Billing” in the GCP console.

 After signing up to all the services required and if you are ready to roll, fire up your IDE or cloud shell and start building your app and a Dockerfile for it.
 Commit it to github.